 2. Make the case for your organization.
 There are lots of social issues out there that need attention, but there are also lots of nonprofits.
 Why you, why here, why now?
 Also, be sure to avoid the pitfalls of some common grant proposal mistakes.

 3. Show you are on stable financial footing.
-I’ve argued you will not benefit from begging or from looking desperate.
+We’ve argued you will not benefit from begging or from looking desperate.
 You must show your organization is financially stable.

 Learn more about our grant writing services here.